How To Tell if a Private Investigator is Following You

 What is ceramic window film?

 Traditional window tint is made from layers of plastic with dye sandwiched in-between those layers.
 The technology behind window film is constantly being improved – for example, the film on some older vehicles tended to turn purple over time.
-This no longer an issue with high quality modern films.
+This is no longer an issue with high quality modern films.

 Ceramic window film is one of the latest innovations which is slowly becoming more prevalent in new vehicles.
 Whereas regular window film is made by trapping dye between layers of plastic, ceramic window film is made using microscopic particles of titanium nitride which are infused into the thin layers of film.